Suv4o/personal-blog-2023/content/2022/10/07/nestjs-authorisation-with-firebase-auth.md

 To test our newly created endpoints, we need to have an access token and have that included in the Authorisation header with each request we make to the guarded endpoints.

 In order to get the access token we will need to setup the Firebase client SDK.
 We will not go into the details of how to setup the client SDK at the moment.
 This will be a topic for a separate blog article.
 Firebase has great examples of that topic with all major frontend frameworks.
-You can find the documentation with examples in the following [link](https://firebase.google.com/docs/build).
+You can find the documentation with examples in the following <a href="https://firebase.google.com/docs/build" target="_blank" rel="noopener noreferrer">link</a>.

 ## Testing guarded endpoints